chuckreynolds/Selfish-Fresh-Start/readme.txt

 Added additional features, one of which helps secure your WP site.
 Always stay up to date!

 == Other Notes ==
 * Built in Chandler AZ, Updated in San Francisco, CA. I always used a lot of these functions on every site to help clean up the admin stuff and do some basic settings and based on some twitter replies others wanted this too as a public plugin.
 So... here we go.
-Feel free to ask for features on my [Chuck Reynolds WordPress Plugins](http://rynoweb.com/wordpress-plugins/ "Chuck Reynolds WordPress Plugins") page.
+Feel free to do pull requests or add issues on github: [Develop Branch on Github](https://github.com/chuckreynolds/Selfish-Fresh-Start/tree/develop)